Exercise Physiology Concentration

 - Hospital-based cardiopulmonary wellness programs (exercise physiologists)

-- Secondary schools (strength & conditioning coaches)
+- Secondary schools (strength and conditioning coaches)

 Health: There is great need for well-trained and qualified fitness professionals to work with the growing sedentary and obese populations in the United States, and to work together with physicians and other health care professionals to provide appropriate exercise prescriptions and programs for healthy children and adults, as well as patient populations.